UBC-MDS/violent_crimes_usa/doc/milestone3.md

 Changes Made:

-We combined the four line plots into one line plot with four lines, one for each crime.
-We added a hover feature, so if the user hovers over a point in any line it will tell them the year, crime, and number of incidents per capita.
+We combined the four line plots into one time-series plot with four lines, one for each type of crime.
+We added a hover feature, so if the users hover over a point on any line it will tell them the year, crime, and number of crime incidents per capita.

 **CHANGE 2:**